 Ireland will therefore have to meet even more demanding climate change and renewable energy supply obligations in order to play its part in achieving the European climate and energy ambitions.
 As announced in December 2022, the Irish Government have pledged to generate 80% of the country's electricity supply from renewable sources by 2030.
-The development of additional indigenous wind energy generating capacity, such as the Proposed Project, will not only help to reduce carbon emissions but will also improve Ireland's security of energy supply.
+The development of continued indigenous wind energy generating capacity, such as that proposed at the Proposed Development, will not only help to reduce carbon emissions but will also improve Ireland's security of energy supply.
 Such penetration levels of wind are technically and economically feasible once paired with other energy system changes such as increasing electric vehicle penetration and electrification of heat.
 Further information on the 2030 commitments for Ireland are noted in Chapter 2, Section 2.2.